mattray/managed_chef_server-cookbook/README.md

 This has `:create`, `:prune`, `:item_create`, and `:item_prune` for managing the data bags available on the server.
 This custom resource is called from the `data_bag_loader` resource.

+## policyfile_loader

+This resource looks for policyfile locks and archives in the `directory` specifying the source, only uploading them if they have been updated.

 # License and Authors

 - Author: Matt Ray [matt@chef.io](mailto:matt@chef.io)